Why a cash-out refinance can still be a good idea, even as rates rise

 HELOCs, for example, allow you to draw on your equity as you need it, but often have variable interest rates, so your monthly payments can be unpredictable.
 Home equity loans, on the other hand, are a lump sum payment separate from your primary mortgage, which can add an extra layer of complexity to your monthly budget.

-“Consumers need to weigh a couple things: whether they need a large chunk of money immediately, or they would like a rainy day fund to draw on over a period of time,” says Mellman.
+“Consumers need to weigh a couple things: whether they need a large chunk of money immediately, or they would like a rainy day fund to draw on over a period of time,” Mellman said.

-No matter what equity option you choose, Kan adds, it’s important to budget for it ahead of time and be sure you can afford the new payments.
+No matter what equity option you choose, Kan added, it’s important to budget for it ahead of time and be sure you can afford the new payments.

 Bottom line